genesys-neu/t-prime/README.md

 ```

 ## OTA data
 To test the models with OTA data the script ```preprocessing/TPrime_finetune.py``` needs to be used.
-This testing option can only be used with T-Prime models.
+This testing option can only be used with T-PRIME models.
 The usage is described as follows:
 ```
 usage: TPrime_finetune.py [-h] [--model_path MODEL_PATH] [--ds_path DS_PATH]
                           --datasets DATASETS [DATASETS ...]